Vynn0/Note-It-Down/README.md

 ## Transcription Models

-Choose the perfect Whisper model for your needs:
+Choose the perfect Whisper model for your needs provided by Groq:

 ### 🚀 Whisper Large V3 Turbo
 - **Language Support**: Multilingual